WPBeginner

 Affiliate links are tracking links for products and services that you recommend.
 You get a referral commission if someone purchases after going through your link.

 Another popular way bloggers make money is by adding sponsored links.
 You should always nofollow sponsored links.
 Otherwise, search engines may consider your site to be selling links or spamming.
-This can get you penalized in the search engine results.
+This can get you penalized in search engine results.

 Tip: In 2019, Google introduced some additional link attributes.
 You can use sponsored instead of nofollow for affiliate and sponsored links, if you want.
 For our purposes, it has the same effect.